MetaBorgCube/declare-your-language/presentations/2015-07-13-dsldiss/README.md

-# Declare Your Language in Spoofax / Exercises
+# Declare Your Language in Spoofax

+Instructions for the hands-on Spoofax tutorial at the DSLDI Summer School at EPFL in Lausanne on July 13, 2015

+Please go through sections A. and B. _before_ the session on Monday morning.

-## Installing Spoofax
+## A. Installing Spoofax

 We highly recommend to work with a fresh Eclipse and Spoofax installation.
 You can download a copy for your OS and architecture: